rejreign/MyProfile/README.md

+#This is an update for develop branch
+#Make changes to diary file and update it

 #This is an update for the master branch
 # MyProfile
 This is my personal profile on github to showcase my skills and portfolio online